Launch an AWS™ AMI™ Instance

 For more information on how to quickly build a website on a newly-installed cPanel & WHM server, read our From WHM to Website documentation.

-For information about how to manage the newly-created instance, read our Amazon AWS Instance Management documentation.
+For information about how to manage the newly-created instance, read Amazon’s AWS Instance Configuration documentation.

 If you change your hostname after you launch your instance, AWS will reset it to the original hostname each time that the instance reboots.
 To resolve this issue, run the following command: